GateNet-IO/docs.gatenet.io/docs/staking-user-guide/introduction.md

 - **Coinbase Wallet**
 - **Wallet Connect compatible wallets**

 For instructions on how to set up these wallets, further information can be found on the official websites of the appropriate wallet providers.
-GATENet will not be involved in providing these instructions:
+GATENet does not provide these instructions:

 - [https://metamask.io/faqs.html](https://metamask.io/faqs.html)
 - [https://wallet.coinbase.com/](https://wallet.coinbase.com/)